📋 Quick Summary

 What You Will Learn

-By following this OmObi robot car tutorial from start to finish, you will learn how to:
+By the time you finish this OmObi robot car tutorial, you will know how to:

 How the OmObi Robot Car Works

-Before you start building, it helps to understand how all the parts work together in this Adafruit Motor Shield robot car project.
-The system has four main components: the Android phone, the HC-05 Bluetooth module, the Arduino Uno, and the Adafruit Motor Shield with four DC motors.
+Before you start building, it helps to understand how all the parts fit together.
+There are four main components in this Adafruit Motor Shield robot car project: the Android phone, the HC-05 Bluetooth module, the Arduino Uno, and the Adafruit Motor Shield with four DC motors.

 The Android phone runs a custom app built with MIT App Inventor.
 When you press a directional button (forward, backward, left, or right), the app sends a single character command (F, B, L, R, or S for stop) over Bluetooth.

-The HC-05 Bluetooth module receives that command wirelessly and passes it to the Arduino through the serial connection on pins 0 (RX) and 1 (TX).
-The HC-05 acts as a wireless serial bridge between the phone and the Arduino.
+Next, the HC-05 Bluetooth module receives that command wirelessly and passes it to the Arduino through the serial connection on pins 0 (RX) and 1 (TX).
+Essentially, the HC-05 acts as a wireless serial bridge between the phone and the Arduino.
 To learn more about how the HC-05 and HC-06 modules work, see our complete HC-05/HC-06 Arduino Bluetooth tutorial.

-The Adafruit Motor Shield V1.2 sits on top of the Arduino and drives four DC motors through its M1, M2, M3, and M4 output terminals.
+Finally, the Adafruit Motor Shield V1.2 sits on top of the Arduino and drives four DC motors through its M1, M2, M3, and M4 output terminals.
 The shield uses the AFMotor library to control motor direction (FORWARD, BACKWARD, RELEASE) and speed (0 to 255).
-In this project, the left-side motors connect to M1 and M2, and the right-side motors connect to M3 and M4.
-For turning, one side runs forward while the other runs backward, creating a tank-style turn.
+In this project, the left-side motors connect to M1 and M2, while the right-side motors connect to M3 and M4.
+For turning, one side runs forward while the other runs backward, which creates a tank-style turn.

 For a deeper look at motor driver principles, see our L298N motor driver tutorial with Arduino.